liamscim/IE_482-FINAL-PROJECT-SCIME/README.md

 ![Code 5](https://github.com/user-attachments/assets/fe3ac0d7-2276-4d27-aeaf-c7a39ded54b4)

-**This code is available under Localization_Final_Iteration, A version that continouly outputs these reults is available under Localization_Final_Iteration_Live**
+**This code is available under Localization_Final_Iteration, A version that continuously outputs these results is available under Localization_Final_Iteration_Live**
 - The live version of the code just doesn't seem to be as accurate, still uses correction factor
-- The live version is also just hard to keep up with as its outputing alot of data fast
+- The live version is also just hard to keep up with as its outputting a lot of data fast

 ## Other Cool Code
 ### Sound Classification with YAMNet